 A strong pastoral system underpins our core curriculum.
-From Year 7 our programme supports pupils to realise their ambitions.
-We nurture pupils to become confident, active and responsible adults who can and want to make a difference to wider society.
+From Year 7, our programme supports students to realise their ambitions.
+We nurture students to become confident, active and responsible adults who can and want to make a difference to wider society.

-Pupils are placed in one of five form groups and in a House.
-Each form group is led by a Form Tutor who is the primary contact for parents.
+Students are placed in one of five form groups and in a House.
+Each academic tutor group is led by an Academic Tutor who is the primary contact for parents/carers.